rebekkanordheim/rebekkanordheim/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my Portfolio 2
+- 🔭 I’m currently working on a React project
 - 🌱 I’m currently learning React
 - 🤔 I’m looking for help with finding a FrontEndDev/UI or UX design job
 - 💬 Ask me about UI/UX design